The devious, subversive, and anti-authoritarian history of Vietnamese comfort food.

-Today, Nguyen is considered a leading voice in Asian cuisine as a cooking teacher, consultant, and author of five Vietnamese cuisine cookbooks (Her latest The Pho Cookbook is set to publish in February 2017).
-She shared this story as we discussed the connection between stress and comfort food — particularly Vietnam’s well-known pho noodle soup.
+Today, Nguyen is considered a leading voice in Asian cuisine as a cooking teacher, consultant, and author of five Vietnamese cuisine cookbooks.
+(Her latest, The Pho Cookbook, was published in February 2017).
+She shared this story as we discussed the connection between stress and comfort food—particularly Vietnam’s well-known pho noodle soup.
 While meant to be an aside, this very personal story seemed to parallel the history and significance of pho within both Vietnamese and Western cultures.

 Pho has a small but noteworthy set of defining characteristics.
 Typically, its base is a broth made from beef bones and flavoured with fish sauce, star anise, and cinnamon (among other spices).
 There are thin slices of a lesser-valued cut of beef, and the noodles are made only from rice flour.
 In the North, the noodles are flat and wide, while in the South, they are skinny.
 But regardless of region, pho isn’t pho without noodles made from rice.

 And this is where the history gets complex.
 In the 1950s, the Communist party took control of many businesses, including pho street stalls, for the sake of social reform.
 At the same time, the Soviet Union had started sending food aid to Vietnam, which included a sizable amount of potato and wheat flour.
 With this influx of flour, the state decreed that all noodles in Vietnam must be made of potato or wheat flour, in an attempt to avoid wasting its rice supply.
 Without getting into the very passionate, yet subtle philosophies that guide which Asian noodles belong in which Asian dishes, it was clear this noodle swap was a big deal.
 People weren’t happy.
 Vendors lost money.
 They weren’t going to take this lying down.